WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 - Splitting the dataset into training and testing sets.
 - Imputing the missing data.
-- Converting non-numerical data to numerical.
+- Converting non-numerical data.
 - Scaling the feature values to a uniform range.

 At this point of the preprocessing stage, we make two remarks: first, it is important to impute any missing information in both the training and testing datasets.
 Ignoring any missed values can negatively affect the performance of the predictive model, with some ML algorithms requiring a complete dataset for their successful operation (such as Logistic Regression).
 Second, we note how it is ideal to first split the data into the training and testing datasets prior to imputing.
 This is due to what the training and testing datasets attempt to replicate in practice: the training dataset comprises historical information that is used to first build the predictive model, while the testing dataset serves as future unknown information which the model ingests to predict an outcome.
 In essence, the training dataset represents the past, with the testing dataset representing the future.
 Since the ML model is constructed solely from the training dataset, any preprocessing of the data, such as imputing missing values, should be performed on the training dataset alone.
 In other words, any imputation method applied to the training dataset should consider only those statistics of the training dataset.
 Then, if the testing dataset also requires imputing, its imputation method should follow that which was applied to the training dataset.
 This procedure ensures that no information from the testing data is used to preprocess the training data, which would bias the construction of the ML model and its ensuing results.
 This concept is referred to as 'data leakage', and will be handled accordingly in this project prior to constructing our ML models later on.
 Our justification for opting to impute the missing values instead of omitting those samples entirely will also be covered.

 ### 3.1 Splitting the dataset into training and testing sets
-- We first begin with a small discussion regarding the technique of _feature selection_ as it pertains to this dataset.
-- In Section 1, the anonymised data contained within the ```credit_approval.data.original``` dataframe reveals very little about the nature of the features.
-However, [this](http://rstudio-pubs-static.s3.amazonaws.com/73039_9946de135c0a49daa7a0a9eda4a67a72.html) provides good insight to the features most typically used by banking institutions when considering credit card applications, such as Gender, Age, Debt, Married, BankCustomer, EducationLevel, Ethnicity, YearsEmployed, PriorDefault, Employed, CreditScore, DriversLicense, Citizen, ZipCode, Income and finally the ApprovalStatus.
-- Then with this knowledge in mind, we can determine with good confidence that the columns for the ```credit_approval.data.original``` dataframe map to the following features:
+We first begin with a small discussion regarding the technique of _feature selection_ as it pertains to this dataset.
+In Section 1, the anonymised data contained within the ```credit_approval.data.original``` dataframe reveals very little about the nature of the features.
+However, [this resource](http://rstudio-pubs-static.s3.amazonaws.com/73039_9946de135c0a49daa7a0a9eda4a67a72.html) provides insight to those characteristics typically employed by banking institutions when considering credit card applications.
+Following from this, we can determine with good confidence that the features of the ```credit_approval.data.original``` dataframe map to the following characteristics:

 - A1: Gender
 - A2: Age